hzi-braunschweig/pia-system/psa.utils.repo-tool/README.md

 ## Licensecollector

-The licensecollector is gathering all the licenses of the npm packages that are used in this project.
+The LicenceCollector collects all licenses of the npm packages used in this project and adds a list of the deposited licenses for the Docker images used.

-It **does not** collect licenses for other tools that are used (e.g. PostgreSQL, native iOS or Android dependencies).
+Since the licensecollector uses the currently installed `node_modules`, you should make sure that all dependencies have been installed beforehand.
+Otherwise, there is a high risk that the collected data will be outdated.

-To run the licensecollector locally you first have to run `npm ci` in **ALL** directories.
+To do this, first run `npm ci` in the root directory and then run `./node_modules/.bin/lerna --ci`.

-Then you can run `npm run build && npm run license` to generate the `licenses.csv`.
+To run the LicenceCollector, you can then execute `npm run build && npm run license` in this directory.

-Because the licensecollector is using the currently installed `node_modules` the `npm ci` command should always be executed after changing dependencies.
-Otherwiese there is a high risk that the `license.csv` is outdated.
+The LicenceCollector creates 3 files:

+- psa.app.mobile/src/assets/licenses.json (contains all prod-dependencies of the mobile-app)
+- psa.app.web/src/assets/licenses.json (contains all prod-dependencies of the web-app)
+- THIRD_PARTY_LICENSES (contains all dependencies of all modules and the Docker image licenses).

 ## Scan Routes